 Now that we have covered what website localization is and why it is so important for brands looking to expand internationally, let’s dive into some examples of brands who have done a killer job at localizing their website!

-Disclaimer: While these are all very large multinational corporations with sky high marketing budgets, the same effect can be achieved by companies of ALL sizes!
+Disclaimer: While these are all very large multinational corporations with large marketing budgets, the same effect can be achieved by companies of ALL sizes!
 At the end, we’ll give you some of our top tips to keep in mind for a successful localization project.

 Nike’s US homepage (pictured above) features a photo of their latest sneaker collection.
 As is typical for American websites, the focus is almost exclusively on the product.
 Contrast this with the Argentinian website (pictured below) which features a video mash up of various soccer games and excited fans.
 The entire homepage for Argentina’s website is devoted to Nike’s line of soccer cleats.
 Clearly, Nike is aware of how much soccer means to the Argentinian culture and is playing up their connection and support of the sport.